Motley Fool Rule Breakers Review

 The brothers both did well in school and both seemed to take an interest in writing, but what truly made them a force to be reckoned with was their investing prowess.
-The Gardner brothers started building a portfolio of stocks with a goal of beating the market.
+The Gardner brothers started building a portfolio of stocks with the goal of beating the market.
 In the first year alone, their portfolio outperformed the S&P 500 by 40 points.
 The Gardner brothers continued to beat the market and share their insights and by 1996, their site was one of the most popular investing sites on the web.

 The Motley Fool quickly developed a reputation for being a leading financial consulting service, but readers wanted more.
 While many readers were interested in the methodology behind the Gardner brothers’ investment strategy, some preferred more guidance.
-To meet this demand, The Fool launched two premium services in the early 2000’s.
+To meet this demand, The Fool launched two popular stock picking services in the early 2000s.

 What is Motley Fool Rule Breakers?

 Motley Fool’s Rule Breakers program is run by David Gardner and his investment team who aim to discover the leading high-growth stocks and disruptive growth companies that will outperform the market for years to come.